Planning a wedding on a budget, How to keep quality while cutting cost in all the right places.

 CONS- Old halls can be pretty ugly- but the easy solution is getting a hall on a fair size piece of land so you can set up your tent- You will most likely have other rental costs as well- Aside from the tent, you may want nicer chairs then what is at the hall and halls normally don’t have table clothes.

 Check out this Wedding in a Tent outside of a hall Kris + Darby @ Burbank

 If you are able to cut down your guest list, you open up endless oppurtunities when it comes to Venue/Location.

-Where you stay and get ready becomes a unquie experience with a small wedding- booking an airbnb that can host everyone- or close to everyone is now a possiablity, extending your wedding into a weekend away with friends and family.
+Where you stay and get ready becomes a unique experience with a small wedding- booking an airbnb that can host everyone- or close to everyone is now a possiblity, extending your wedding into a weekend away with friends and family.

 Ceremony can literally happen ANYWHERE- I’ve hiked to cliffs, lake edges and mountain sides with guests- carrying a few chairs for the older guests or sometimes for everyone.
 If you have chosen to shrink your list & have a intimate wedding, PLEASE take this oppurtinty to have a unique and beautiful ceremony site!
 Anywhere you think is beautiful!

 Dinner & Party